Updated on November 26, 2025

 You don’t need to be an energy nerd to benefit from Amber’s system.
 But if you are the kind of person who likes graphs, data, and fine-tuning your setup, the Amber app gives you powerful tools and detailed insights to do precisely that.

-If you’re interested in learning a bit more about solar batteries, you might want to start with the following article titled, Adding a Battery to a Solar System.
+If you’re interested in learning a bit more about the price of solar batteries, you might want to check out the following article titled, How Much Are Solar Batteries?
+A Full Breakdown of Prices, Rebates, and Value in 2025.

 Let’s talk solar savings.
 Click here.